minagawah/cra-ts-emotion-tailwind-solution/README.md

    );
 ```

-Also, make sure to initialize `tailwind` modules
-in your external CSS file
+You also need to initialize `tailwind` modules in your external CSS file
-so that other external CSS files can utilize `tailwind`:
+so that other external CSS files can utilize `tailwind` resources:

 #### # `./src/App.css`